Apply to vetted scholarship programs in one clickAdvertiser disclosure

 If you triple major, don’t expect to have time to take intriguing electives outside your field of study.
 Your major requirements will take up most (if not all) of your course load.
 So if you’re looking to take that guitar class or dance class that seems interesting, you might be out of luck.

 In addition to dominating your academic schedule, triple majoring can take away time from your social life as well.
 Academically speaking, you’re going to have a lot on your plate.
 This means you’ll probably have much less time to devote to extracurricular activities and spending time with friends.
 Be prepared for times when you’ll have to study for an exam or work on a project while your friends are out enjoying themselves.

 Could result in late graduation

 Because triple majoring is so demanding, some students find it difficult to graduate within four years.
 Needless to say, more time in college means more tuition out of your pocket.
 As we’ve mentioned, careful planning is required to ensure you graduate on time.
 But even if you craft a meticulous four year plan, you could still come across bumps in the road that extend your time in school.
-For instance, failing courses and missing your chance to sign up for key classes is always a possibility.
 We promise we’re not trying to discourage you; we just want you to know what you’re signing up for.

 Is triple majoring worth it?